-BIO 160 Introduction to Human Anatomy and Physiology (4) The study of the structure and function of the human body.
+BIO 160 Introduction to Human Anatomy and Physiology (4)

+The study of the structure and function of the human body.
 It is designed for students who want a one semester course in anatomy and physiology and those pursuing certificates in the allied health sciences; students majoring in the sciences or preparing for professional health science careers should enroll in the BIO 201/202 sequence.
 Prerequisite: ENG 099 and MAT 091 or placement.
 General Education: Physical and Biological Sciences.
 Three lecture.
 Three lab.

-BIO 181 Unity of Life I: Life of the Cell (4) An introductory course for Biology majors emphasizing central principles related to cellular and molecular processes in the cell.
+BIO 181 Unity of Life I: Life of the Cell (4)

+An introductory course in Biology emphasizing central principles related to cellular and molecular processes in the cell.
 Course will include molecular structure, cell structure, reproduction, metabolism molecular genetics and evolution.
-CHM 130 or higher recommended.
-Prerequisite: ENG 099, MAT 097, or placement test score beyond prerequisite.
 General Education: Physical and Biological Sciences.
 Three lecture.
 Three lab.

-BIO 182 Unity of Life II: Multicellular Organisms (4) The second semester of an introductory biology major's sequence.
+BIO 182 Unity of Life II: Multicellular Organisms (4)

 This course emphasizes general concepts pertaining to the evolution, biodiversity, and ecology of multicellular organisms.
-Prerequisite: BIO 181.
 General Education: Physical and Biological Sciences.
 Three lecture.
 Three lab.
-Spring.

-BIO 201 Human Anatomy and Physiology I (4) Design and function of the human body.
+BIO 201 Human Anatomy and Physiology I (4)

+Design and function of the human body.
 Topics include: cells, tissues, integumentary, muscular, skeletal, nervous, and sensory systems.
 Prerequisite: BIO 181 or Consent of Instructor.

 General Education: Physical and Biological Sciences.
 Three lecture.
 Three lab.

-BIO 202 Human Anatomy and Physiology II (4) Design and function of the human body.
+BIO 202 Human Anatomy and Physiology II (4)

+Design and function of the human body.
 Topics include: body fluids, immune, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
 General Education: Physical and Biological Sciences.
 Prerequisite: BIO 201 or Consent of Instructor.
 Three lecture.
 Three lab.

-BIO 205 Microbiology (4) Microbes and their relationships to health, ecology, and related areas.
+BIO 205 Microbiology (4)

+Microbes and their relationships to health, ecology, and related areas.
 Prerequisite: BIO 181 or Consent of Instructor.
 General Education: Physical and Biological Sciences.
 Three lecture.
 Three lab.
 Fall, Spring.

-BIO 218 Human Pathophysiology (4) This course surveys disease processes that affect the body systems, focusing on altered physiological mechanisms in cells and organ systems.
+BIO 218 Human Pathophysiology (4)

+This course surveys disease processes that affect the body systems, focusing on altered physiological mechanisms in cells and organ systems.
 Prerequisites: BIO 201 and BIO 202.
 Recommended: BIO 205.
 Four lecture.

-BIO 289 Internship I (1-6) Designed for students who are looking for paid or voluntary practical learning experiences that apply academic and occupational education to real-life, on-the-job situations.
+BIO 289 Internship I (1-6)

+Designed for students who are looking for paid or voluntary practical learning experiences that apply academic and occupational education to real-life, on-the-job situations.
 Credit hours will be negotiated based on fulfillment of a contract.
 Each credit hour requires the completion of a minimum of 45 hours of on-the-job participation.
 Prior experience or course work in the field of interest is required.
 One to six variable credit hours.

 Grading option S/U.

-BUSINESS (BUS)
+Business (BUS)

-BUS 100 Mathematics of Business (3) Mathematical concepts and procedures involved in financial transactions.
+BUS 100 Mathematics of Business (3)

+Mathematical concepts and procedures involved in financial transactions.
 Includes percentages, liabilities, insurance, investments, assets, amortization, proration, taxes, and banking as it pertains to business.
 Prerequisites: MAT 091 or placement.
 Three lecture.

-BUS 101 Personal Money Management (1) Introduction to spending money wisely, saving money, personal budgeting, applying for financial aid, understanding your credit score, how to interpret your paycheck, basic investing, and protecting yourself from identify theft.
+BUS 101 Personal Money Management (1)

+Introduction to spending money wisely, saving money, personal budgeting, applying for financial aid, understanding your credit score, how to interpret your paycheck, basic investing, and protecting yourself from identify theft.
 This class is a lecture format with interaction in a computer in a computer lab.
 Grading option S/U. One lecture.

-BUS 103 Personal Finance (3) Students will learn the fundamentals of assessing, managing, and implementing a plan for personal finance.
+BUS 103 Personal Finance (3)

+Students will learn the fundamentals of assessing, managing, and implementing a plan for personal finance.
 Coursework includes individual budgeting, personal banking, home ownership, investing, insurance, and planning for retirement.
 Three lecture.

-BUS 105 Basic Investments (3) Basic investment strategies.
+BUS 105 Basic Investments (3)

+Basic investment strategies.
 The study of stocks and bonds, mutual funds, investment principles, and strategies to evaluate potential investments.
 Three lecture.